 Not sure what dropshipping is yet?
 Feel free to check out our introduction to dropshipping.

 Why dropship from China?

-In addition, people dropshipping from China are so common that the two largest ecommerce platforms, Shopify and WooCommerce, have great automation applications that integrate with Chinese sales platforms such as AliExpress.
+In addition, people dropshipping from China is so common that the two largest ecommerce platforms, Shopify and WooCommerce, have great automation applications that integrate with Chinese sales platforms, such as AliExpress.

 These apps help you import products and their images directly to your store in a matter of just a few clicks.

 One of the major perks of doing business with Chinese companies is that they will rarely turn away business and usually facilitate dropshipping.

 Additionally, AliExpress also has a free dedicated platform for dropshippers called the AliExpress Dropshipping Center, where you can look for hot, up-and-coming products.